SymbolNotFound/gorng/README.md

 value := gorng.RandomInt32()
 ```

 Or, call the direct interface, optionally providing a seed as well.
+Allocations
+are shared across calls to the generator's Next*() methods.

 ```go
 rng := gorng.NewGenerator(seedBytes)